WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Introduction

 \section{Introduction}

-Deep learning models are typically designed under the \textit{closed-world} assumption \cite{surveyGenOOD}, in which the test data is assumed to be drawn from the same distribution as the training data.
-Without any built-in mechanism to distinguish novel concepts, deep neural networks are prone to generate incorrect answer with high confidence when presented with \textit{out-of-distribution (OOD)} data.
-Such a misleading decision could result in catastrophic consequences in certain applications, which makes the deep neural network hard to deploy in the \textit{open world}.
-To address this issue, significant research efforts have been devoted to the problem of OOD detection, which aims to establish a robust method for identifying when the testing data is ``unknown".
+Deep learning models are typically designed with a \textit{closed-world} assumption \cite{surveyGenOOD}, where test data is assumed to be drawn from the same distribution as the training data.
+Without any built-in mechanism to distinguish novel concepts, deep neural networks are prone to generate incorrect answers with high confidence when presented with \textit{out-of-distribution (OOD)} data.
+Such a misleading decision could result in catastrophic consequences in applications, which makes the deep neural network hard to deploy in the \textit{open world}.
+To address this issue, significant research efforts have been devoted to the problem of OOD detection, which aims to establish a robust method for identifying when the testing data is ``unknown.''

-Specifically, OOD detection problem requires to establish a scoring function to separate ID and OOD data.
-Designed for deep visual classifiers, the major line of work examines the activity pattern from the classification layer.
-For example, a popular baseline is to leverage the maximum posterior probability output by softmax classifier to indicate ID-ness \cite{msp}, assuming that the network is more confident with its decision for ID data.
-The idea is enhanced by neural network calibration research \cite{calib, odin, godin}, which aims to align network confidence with true correctness likelihood.
+Specifically, OOD detection requires establishing a scoring function to separate ID and OOD data.
+Designed for deep visual classifiers, the majority of works examine activation patterns from the classification layer.
+For example, a popular baseline is to leverage the maximum posterior probability output of a softmax classifier to indicate ID-ness \cite{msp}, assuming that the network is more confident with its decision for ID data.
+The idea is enhanced by neural network calibration techniques \cite{calib, odin, godin}, which aim to align network confidence with actual likelihood.
 The technique has been shown to improve OOD detection performance.
-Other classifier-based scores explore unnormalized posterior probabilty known as logit \cite{maxlogit, energyOOD}, and norm of gradients backpropagated from classification layer outputs \cite{gradnorm, gradAlR}.
+Other classifier-based scores explore unnormalized posterior probabilities known as logits \cite{maxlogit, energyOOD}, and norms of gradients backpropagated from the classification layer \cite{gradnorm, gradAlR}.